jragard/kenzie-testing/TowerOfHanoi/README.md

 - There should also be an element with id attribute equal to `status`, that you can use to display information to the user about the game's status.
 - The game status element must display text "You Win!" once the player has successfully moved all the disks to the winning tower. `endTower` is considered the "winning tower", so the player must move all the disks to this tower in order to win.
 - `startTower` should start out with all 4 disks on it
-- The disks on `startTower` should be ordered from smallest at the top to largest at the bottom.
+- The disks on `startTower` should be ordered from smallest at the top to largest at the bottom by defining a `data-size` attribute on each of them, starting with `data-size="1"` for the smallest disk and incrementing up to `data-size="4"` for the largest disk.

 ## Hints